Policy Best Practices

 Align the policies to a framework or a standard

-Aligning your policy to a framework ensures that you are addressing the right requirements and will give you the building blocks to create your policies.
+Align the policies with a framework or standard to ensure that you are addressing the right requirements and to give you the building blocks to create your policies.

 Create a simple, consistent format

 A simple, clutter-free policy document is easier to read.
-Keep a lot of white spaces, focus on page breaks, line breaks, and consistent font formatting.
-Additionally, keep the flow of the policies consistent so that your employees can know where to expect the content they are looking for.
-The most common policy flow includes a purpose/objective, scope, ownership, policy statements, related procedures or SOPS, approval, and version history.
+Keep a lot of white space, focus on page breaks and line breaks, and use consistent font formatting.
+Additionally, keep the flow of the policies consistent so that your employees know where to expect the content they are looking for.
+The most common policy flow includes a purpose or objective, scope, ownership, policy statements, related procedures, SOPS, approval, and version history.

 Have a clear objective

-Since policies are the first documentation that is reviewed by new hires, setting a clear objective helps the reader understand the mission and objectives of the organization.
+Policies are the first documentation that is reviewed by new hires; setting a clear objective helps the reader understand the mission and objectives of the organization.

 Keep it short and straightforward